 Daily Pledge: Bixby North Elementary

-Ms. Musser's 1st grade class at Bixby North Elementary recites the Pledge of Allegiance.
+Ms. McMahan's kindergarten class at Bixby North Elementary recites the Pledge of Allegiance.

 by